Fourteen young candidates are standing for election to become Camden’s next Youth MP.

 The candidates, aged 12 to 17, have published their manifestos, covering key issues that affect young people in Camden.

-Voting opens on 16 March and will determine a new Youth MP and two Deputy Youth MPs who will represent Camden young people for the next two years.
+Due to the COVID-19 emergency, voting will now take place in September 2020 and will determine a new Youth MP and two Deputy Youth MPs to represent Camden young people.

 As well as putting forward the interests of Camden youth in local decision-making, the newly-elected Youth MPs will have a national role as members of the UK Youth Parliament.
 They will also work closely with Camden Youth Council to organise and speak at community events and develop local campaigns.